 It is not necessary to inform PSERS you have terminated employment.
 PSERS will only accept and process your separation if they have received notification from our office.

-1. Once your Retirement/Resignation Form has been submitted to the Retirement Department, The School District of Philadelphia will provide PSERS your date of termination and final pay the month following the month in which all final distribution of wages have been issued.
+1. Once your Retirement/Resignation Form has been submitted to firstname.lastname@example.org, the School District of Philadelphia will provide PSERS your date of termination and final pay the month following the month in which all final distribution of wages have been issued.
 This includes but is not limited to any reserve pay.

 2. PSERS will process and finalize your application within 30-90 days once your date of termination and final pay has been received.